MicrosoftDocs/bot-docs/articles/dotnet/luis-dialogs.md

 ---
-title: Enable language understanding with LUIS
+title: Enable language understanding with LUIS | Microsoft Docs
 description: Teach your bot to understand natural language using LUIS dialogs in the Bot Builder SDK for .NET.
 author: kbrandl
 manager: rstand